nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **1. Changes are saved**

-Let's say you have already saved your changes.
+Suppose you have already saved your changes.

 ![Exit command saved after](images/screenshots/ExitCommandSavedBefore.png)